bkoseoglu/mathematics-of-machine-learning/readme.md

 ## Powerful Eigenvectors

 This project talks about how eigenvectors characterize matrices.
 This is very powerful and used in many important concepts in macnine learning.

+## Limitations of Summary Statistics

+This project talks limitations of summary statistics and how it can be tricky when it comes to describing probability distributions.